briansunter/graph/site/src/content/logseq/five-minute-journal.md

 > What life lesson did you learn the hard way?

-> What do you wish you spent more time  five years ago?
+> What do you wish you spent more time doing five years ago?

-> What’s something you k you do differently than most people?
+> What’s something you know you do differently than most people?

 Here are some lists that I've been working through: